ando76/CSS-Guidelines/README.md

         font-size:$font-size / $base-font-size +rem;
     }

-I only use pixels for items whose dimensions were defined before the came into the site.
-This includes things like images and sprites whose dimensions are inherently set absolutely in pixels.
+I only use pixels for 1 pixel borders and items whose dimensions were defined before they came into the site.
+This includes things like fixed images and sprites whose dimensions are inherently set absolutely in pixels.

-### Font sizing
+### Font sizing (EDIT THIS SECTION)

 I define a series of classes akin to a grid system for sizing fonts.
 These classes can be used to style type in a double stranded heading hierarchy.
 For a